zhixe/zhixe/README.md

 ## 🚀 About Me

-I'm a Software and Data Engineer interested in building systems that are practical, maintainable, and reliable.
+I'm a Software and Data Engineer interested in building systems that are practical, maintainable, scalable, and reliable.

-My work and interests sit across **software engineering, data engineering, backend systems, data platforms, infrastructure, and system architecture**.
+My work spans **software engineering, data engineering, backend systems, data platforms, infrastructure, system architecture, performance engineering, and release engineering**.

-I enjoy understanding how systems work end-to-end — from application logic and APIs to data pipelines, databases, infrastructure, deployment, and high availability.
+I enjoy understanding how systems work end-to-end — from application logic and APIs to data pipelines, databases, service integration, infrastructure, deployment, performance, and high availability.

 ---